Bio

 Publications

 Michael was a consultant to National Institutes of Health researcher Fred Sattler, M.D. of USC-LA, for Dr. Sattler's study, Effects of Pharmacological Doses of Nandrolone Decanoate and Progressive Resistance Training in Immunodeficient Patients Infected with Human Immunodeficiency Virus.
-Journal of Clinical Endocrinology and Metabololsim, 84(4):1268-1276, 1999.
+Journal of Clinical Endocrinology and Metabolism, 84(4):1268-1276, 1999.
 (See study acknowledgements.)

 Michael continued to break new ground when he published the first hypothesis that insulin resistance was involved in lipodystrophy, one of the most problematic side effects of HIV anti-viral medications, like protease inhibitors.
 His article, with suggestions to reduce lipodystrophy, first appeared in Medibolics (November, 1997) and then European AIDS Treatment News (Summer, 1998).
-Click here to read it.

 The University of Illinois AIDS Book Review Journal says, "It is a book for the individual, but also a highly recommended book for all medical, academic, and public libraries."